junxit/us-congress-bills-115/metadata.md

 - 2017-05-02 — Message on Senate action sent to the House.
 - 2017-05-02 — Received in the House.
 - 2017-05-02 — Referred to the House Committee on Foreign Affairs.
+- 2017-05-25 — Committee Consideration and Mark-up Session Held.
+- 2017-05-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-07-28 — Amendment (A001) offered by Mr. Royce (CA). (consideration: CR H6559-6560; text: CR H6559-6560)
+- 2017-07-28 — Amendment agreed to by House: On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
+- 2017-07-28 — Committee on Foreign Affairs discharged. (consideration: CR H6558)
+- 2017-07-28 — Committee on Foreign Affairs discharged.(consideration: CR H6558)
+- 2017-07-28 — Considered by unanimous consent. (consideration: CR H6558-6560)
+- 2017-07-28 — House amendment agreed to: On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
+- 2017-07-28 — House amendment offered
+- 2017-07-28 — House amendment offered/reported by : Amendment (A001) offered by Mr. Royce (CA).(consideration: CR H6559-6560; text: CR H6559-6560)
+- 2017-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-28 — Mr. Royce (CA) asked unanimous consent to discharge from committee and consider.
+- 2017-07-28 — On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
+- 2017-07-28 — On passage Passed without objection. (text: CR H6558-6559)
+- 2017-07-28 — Passed/agreed to in House: On passage Passed without objection.(text: CR H6558-6559)